zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Silvia says, “Don’t we have enough healthcare problems he re, in this country?”
 “Healthcare” (one word) is the system and practice for taki ng care of people who are sick, trying to make them healthier.
 Hermann says, “We  do (we do have many problems here in our country), but there are coun tries that have a lot more acute problems than we do.”
 “Acute,” here, means very se rious, severe, strong.
 “Acute” has a couple of different meanings in English; t ake a look at our Learning Guide for some additional explanations.

-Hermann points out that a lot of the children are goi ng to die of malnutrition and infectious diseases, things that are preventable.
+Hermann points out that a lot of the children are going to die of malnutrition and infectious diseases, things that are preventable.
 “Maln utrition” means poor nutrition.
 “Nutrition” is a word that describes, in t his case, food (what people eat).
 So, “malnutrition” is not having enough good food, he althy food.
 Sometimes this causes more health problems when someone doesn’t have enou gh to eat.
 “Infectious diseases” are diseases that can be passed from on e person to the next.
 They are diseases, we say, that you can “catch” from so meone else, meaning you can get them; they can be transmitted from  one person to another.
 These sorts of problems, Hermann says, “are preventable.”
 Something that is “preventable” can be avoided, it’s not certain it can hap pened.
 You can prevent it, you can prevent it from happening; you can stop it f rom happening.

 Silvia says, “I thought the biggest problem was the spread  of AIDS and HIV.”
 “AIDS” stands for acquired immune deficiency syndrome.
 It ’s a disease that usually causes death because your body cannot fight against ot her diseases and infections.
 “HIV” stands for human immunodeficiency virus; it’s the virus that can cause AIDS.
 Hermann says, “Those are huge problems, no question about it,” meaning absolutely, there’s no doubt that these are ser ious problems (AIDS and HIV), “but a lot of people die of other preventable diseases, too, such as malaria,